hacker65536/myit/docker/docker_install.md

 ```bash
 sudo service docker start
 ```
-add the ec2-user to the docker group for execute commands without using sudo  . require relogin
+add the ec2-user to the docker group for execute commands without using sudo .
 ```bash
 sudo usermod -a -G docker ec2-user
 ```
+log out and log back in again to pick up the new docker group permissions.

 show docker info
 ```bash
 docker info